froesecom/PK_Boss/README.md

 `elixir pk_boss.exs --remove "key here"`

-To add a key to one or more servers:
+To add/remove a key to one or more servers:
-- Manually add the key to the file(s)
+- Manually modify the key to the file(s)
 - Push all auth_key files to the servers:

 `elixir pk_boss.exs --deploy-all`

+- Or run the following command to add or remove keys:

+`elixir pk_boss.exs --add "key here" --servers "server 1, server 2"` `elixir pk_boss.exs --remove "key here" --servers "server 1, server 2"`

 To view help: